Malanius/understanding-typescript-course/README.md

 ### What is Typescript

 - JavaScript superset
-- Build up on JS and adds new features to it
+- Build upon JS and adds new features to it
-- can't be executed directly by JS environment (browser, node)
+- can't be executed directly by the JS environment (browser, node)
 - is compiled to pure JS
 - TS features are compiled to JS "workarounds"
 - add types and type checking to the JS